Walking from San Sebastián to Bilbao | Camino Del Norte Route

 There are so many captivating parts to this walk, and we’re talking almost a week of walking, so it’s hard to know what I should include and what to leave out.

-In the end, I’ve decided to try and keep this trip report relatively brief (if we can call 3000 words brief).
+In the end, I’ve decided to try and keep this trip report relatively brief.
 I’ll fill in the outline and you can colour it all in once you hit the trail.
 I need to leave you with some surprises, right?

 I figure it would be best to include my highlights, some useful information around distances and difficulty levels, and try to answer a few questions that might be important to you.